abradner/cv/Alex_Bradner.md

 ## Projects & Impact

+* AirRobe Personalisation & Recommendation Engines
+  * Challenge: Keep customers sticky by showing them things that we know they like
+  * Problem 1: We don't have a good understanding of what they like
+  * Problem 2: We don't have any mechanism to surface relevant things even if we did know.
+  * Outcome: Tooling that:
+    * tracks and weighs customer interactions (purchases, wishlists, views, searches etc) with different items in our inventory,
+    * aggregates interest based on numerous facets (eg brand, department, size, colour, material etc)
+    * creates interest graphs for each user
+    * uses the interest graph to query our latest inventory
+    * presents a curated selection to customers in a number of different formats (email, feeds etc)
+  * Delivered 10x engagement over manually curated emails and feeds
 * Airtasker SEO Engine
   * The architectural backbone for this is still the core of SEO landing page generation at airtasker - our primary acquisition channel in both growing and established markets
 * Two fundamentally different recommendation systems that have each produced major uplift in conversion from their launch: